Klečka killings: Trials

-They were indicted at the District Court of Pristina.
-They went on trial in Belgrade in September 2000.
-Bekim Mazreku claims that it was Fatmir Limaj who ordered the massacre, and that Limaj and other soldiers raped three girls.
+Luan and Bekim Mazreku are two cousins, Kosovo Albanians, who joined the Kosovo Liberation Army (KLA) in the Kosovo War (1998–99) and allegedly committed atrocities against the Serb minority.
+The cousins testified on ten civilians executed by firing squad, and three women who were raped.
 On 18 April 2001 the cousins were found guilty of terrorism and sentenced to twenty years of prison.
-The Humanitarian Law Center called it a biased court, testimony through forced extraction, and claimed that there were no evidence that the cousins had committed crimes.
+The Humanitarian Law Center considered it a biased court, testimony through forced extraction, and claimed that there were no evidence that the cousins had committed crimes.
 Evidence in the trial against Fatmir Limaj were dismissed in 2012 by the District Court of Pristina, made up of a council of two EULEX and one local judge.